00fox/Ds2vJoy/README.md

 - See a brief of what will be launched like vJoy, modes, mouse action (different from mouse)
 - '#' Indicates this button will be disabled for next mappings, when this button activated, except if 'Force' tag is activated
   - '>' Indicates this button will be disabled for next mappings, until the end of the time stamps, except if 'Force' tag is activated
+- '✓' Indicates this button will be switched on, as long as it is not swithed off again, or toggled
+  - '✕' Indicates this button will be switched off, as long as it is not swithed on, or toggled

 Tags:
 | Tag | Description